signetica/acpi_hidd/README.md

 # Installation

-This driver can be installed directly via 'make; make install', or as a port by changing into the *port* directory and doing the same thing; the latter, however, allowing you to set an option to provide evdev(4) support.
+This driver can be installed directly via 'make; make install', or as a port by changing into the inner *apci_hidd* directory and doing the same thing; the latter, however, allowing you to set an option to provide evdev(4) support.
 You will want evdev(4) support unless you are running a kernel from which you have removed this support.